 The second thing is the ambience.
-Yes, the bedroom had an ambience!
+Yes, the bedroom had an atmosphere!

-Size, smell, light, colour, warmth and quality come together to give the accessible room a cosy, homely feel.
+Size, smell, light, colour, warmth, and quality give the accessible room a cosy, homely feel.

 Who said size doesn’t matter?

-When it comes to accessible bathrooms, space does matter, and our bathroom had it in abundance.
+Space does matter when it comes to accessible bathrooms, and our bathroom had it in abundance.

 The bathroom had what we needed, a toilet with grab bars, a sink and a walk-in shower with a seat.

-The bathroom was clean, if not a little bit dated but it worked perfectly for us.
+The bathroom was clean, if not a bit dated, but it worked perfectly for us.

-Our opinion on an accessible room in The Hog’s Head Inn
+Our opinion of an accessible room in The Hog’s Head Inn

-Overall, we were more than happy with the accessible room.
-For us, with our health conditions and mobility problems, the room was perfect!
+Overall, we were more than happy with the accessible bedroom.
+For us, with our health conditions and mobility problems, the room worked well.

-Also worth mentioning, especially in regards to me, there is a McDonalds about fifty yards away.
+Also worth mentioning, especially regarding me, there is a Mcdonald’s about fifty yards away.
 It’s not a deal-breaker, but it’s ideal if you fancy a late-night fast-food hit.